-Student opinions and extent of satisfaction with scientific research courses in study plans
+Student opinions and extent of satisfaction with scientific research courses in study plans questions on their opinions was prepared.
+Table (5) shows students' answers to the evaluative questions (7-21).

 A questionnaire including 6 informational questions on the student's graduate study program, followed by 15 evaluative